Ks89/BYAManager/README.md

 ##### Advanced
-You can change the language without problems, but to modify the buffer size you shuld be an expert user.
+You can change the language without problems, but to modify the buffer size you should be an expert user.
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/settings-avanzate.png)

 ##### Notifications
-Please don't change these options, beause are very useful ;)
+Please don't change these options, because are very useful ;)
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/settings-notifiche.png)

 ##### Proxy
 In this section you can set a proxy to download files.
-Attention, you must use a server with port 8080, and you shuld check the speed of this server, because, BYAManager requires a very large bandwidth to download files.
+Attention, you must use a server with port 8080.
+Also, you shuld check the speed of this server, because BYAManager requires a very large bandwidth to download files.
 This is an advanced options, only for expert users.
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/settings-proxy.png)

 #### Tray Icon
-I you close BYAManager a dialog will appear
+If you close BYAManager, a dialog like this will appear:

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/riduzione-icona.png)

-If you choose to remove future notifications this dialog won't appear.
+If you choose to remove future notifications, this dialog won't appear.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/trayicon-mac-osx.png)

-To close definetly BYAManager you can choose from the menu, File -> Exit or from the tray icon the item "Close"
+To close definitively BYAManager, you can choose from the menu "File" -> "Exit", or from the tray icon the item "Close"

 #### Move a firmware to iTunes folder
 When you are on MAC OS X or Windows, you can move downloaded files directly in the firmware folder of iTunes by clicking on the "Move" button in the table's row.
-In this way, iTunes doen't require to download this file, because it's appear to itself that it were download this file previously.
+In this way, iTunes doen't require to download this file another time.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/file-da-spostare.png)<br/>
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/muovi-firmware.png)<br/>